Waukesha/Milwaukee County Chapter

 TRAIL MONITORS - The Waukesha/Milwaukee County Chapter relies very heavily on volunteers to maintain the Ice Age National Scenic Trail, and report any trail issues so they can be addressed quickly.
 Any signs of vandalism should especially be reported immediately, so we can increase our presence in any vulnerable areas.
 If you have a problem to report, please contact Pat.
 You can also fill out a Trail Report, and if you have questions about what to watch for, we have a guide to assist you.
 To learn how you can get involved, please visit our Adopt-a-Trail Program page.

-MOWERS - The brush mowers have been stored for the Winter months, but will be returning again next Spring.
-With close to 25 miles of Trail that needs to be mowed several times during the Spring, Summer, and Fall months, we can always use some extra hands to help with the mowing duties.
+MOWERS - With close to 25 miles of Trail that needs to be mowed several times during the Spring, Summer, and Fall months, we can always use some extra hands to help with the mowing duties.
 We supply the equipment, including the trailer, but a vehicle with a hitch is necessary.
 If you think you may enjoy running a brush mower and have a few hours to spare, please consider this volunteer opportunity.
 The time commitment depends on the weather, and how much rainfall we experience.
-This has been an exceptionally wet season so far, so we could use your help even more!
 Training is provided, and we recommend going out with a partner for safety reasons.
 Plus, it's a lot more fun with someone to share the work with.

 HIKE COORDINATORS AND LEADERS - We are in need of people who are willing to coordinate and lead hikes.
 We have seen a steady increase in the number of hiking participants recently.
 That means we could use help with organizing hikes, educating people on plantlife and geological formations along the Trail, and answering questions that may arise.
 Training will be provided.
 If you enjoy exploring the Southern Kettle Moraine area and sharing your knowledge of the great outdoors with others, please consider becoming a volunteer hike leader.